sqmk/huejay/README.md

 - `portalServicesEnabled` - Whether or not portal services are enabled
 - `portalConnected` - Whether or not portal is connected
 - `linkButtonEnabled` - Whether or not link button is enabled
-- `touchLinkEnabled` - Whether or not touch link is enabled
+- `touchlinkEnabled` - Whether or not Touchlink is enabled

 #### client.bridge.save - Save bridge configuration